Before you close your business

 • the business is not making enough money to keep going

-1. Review your finances
+2. Review your finances

 Even though you're not selling the business, you still need to sell or manage your business assets when you close your business.

-• you may need to sell excess stock at a discount, such as a closing down sale
+You may need to sell excess stock at a discount, such as a closing down sale.

 Business assets can include:

-• all outstanding stock
+• remaining stock

 • tools, equipment and machinery

-• property and premises, including land or buildings
+• property, including land or buildings

 • business vehicles